In Search Of Yummy-ness

 Roasted Tomato Crostini Recipe | In Search Of Yummy-ness

-Enter your email below, and I’ll send this recipe to your inbox so you can easily come back to it!
-Plus, you’ll get Cozy Weekends my weekly recipe newsletter.
+Enter your email below to send this recipe to your inbox so it's easy to find later!
+Plus, you'll get Cozy Weekends my weekly recipe newsletter.

 The downside of being self-employed is that there aren't any office holiday parties to go to.